DonovanAdrian/Gifty/README.md

 ## Great, Now I'm All Set Up!
 How Do I Use Gifty?
-I have PDF documentation that I am still working on improving.
-Of course, as some of the major features like the updated Secret Santa system and Backups are on their way, I won't be able to post that until they are done.
+I have PDF documentation that will be in the works coming up soon.
+It will detail how to use the basic user interface, simple tasks, how to use Secret Santa, and moderation instructions.

 ## Gifty Setup Tutorial